 21 October – December 2017.
 Gallery Three.
 Rachael Clewlow creates rigorous and detailed recordings of her everyday movements.
 Meticulously documenting this mass of information in diaries, this abstract record of the banal to the unexpected becomes a form of trace from which Clewlow begins to construct paintings and prints.
 For her first solo exhibition, Clewlow ...Read more

 7 October – December 2017.
 Gallery One.
 Originally ‘classically’ trained in figurative or academic art, Evangelia Spiliopoulou has since developed a practice that seeks to expand the rules that she was taught and traditionally underpinning the act of making an artwork.
 For example, in her drawings she frequently imposes strict limitations or parameters that go ...Read more

 21 October – December 2017.
 Gallery Four.
 Appropriating methods traditionally identified with ‘feminine’ pursuits - embroidery and needlework - New York-based artist Jessica Rankin’s work often takes the form of organdy ‘embroidered paintings’.
 Having learned to sew as a child in Australia, Rankin returned to embroidery after graduating from art school in ...Read more

-15 September - 21 October 2017.
-Gallery Two.
-Sutapa Biswas’ artworks are spatial stories that explore some key ideas and concepts of space and time.
-Drawing from literature, art history and oral narratives of people she has often collaborated with in the early stages of making her art, Biswas’ pieces possess a poetic resonance with the human condition and every ...Read more
+15 September - 16 December 2017.
+Touchstones Rochdale (Gallery Two) and Rochdale Interchange.
+Sutapa Biswas’ artworks are spatial stories that explore ideas and concepts of space and time.
+Drawing from literature, art history and oral narratives of people she has collaborated with in the early stages of making her art, Biswas’ pieces possess a poetic resonance ...Read more